msmhq/msm/docs/commands/in-game.md

     <server> cmd <command>

-Sends a command to the server, for example: `creativeserver cmd "tp craftysaurus MrWizardBeef"`.
+Sends a command to the server, for example: `msm creativeserver cmd tp craftysaurus MrWizardBeef`.

     <server> cmdlog <command>